ericotsn/nixos/README.md

 ### Proxying `localhost`

 When running applications within the VM that interface with external services you can run into issues when using NAT networking.
-One I run into frequently is when an external service my team uses needs a callback URL.
+One I run into frequently is when an external service needs a callback URL.
 I could add my VM's IP to the list of callback URLs, but this is an inflexible solution.
 Instead we can use a tool like `socat` to proxy a specific port on `localhost` to my VM:

 ```
 socat TCP-LISTEN:8080,reuseaddr,fork TCP:<IPADDR>:8080